Bundle Up and Save! Get BOTH the Personal Vision Tracker and the Insight for just $99.99

 February 9, 2018

-When you’re considering going to a new eye doctor, you need to consider many factors, including convenience, costs, and the scope of services offered.
+When searching for a new eye doctor, you need to consider many factors, including convenience, costs, and the scope of services offered.
 A budget eye care center may be adequate and save you money.
 On the other hand, if your prescription is complex and you already have an eye disease, a boutique eye doctor may better serve your needs.
 For the purpose of this comparison, American optical chains such as Walmart, Sears, JC Penney, Costco, Pearle Vision, LensCrafters, America’s Best, Target and others are defined as budget eye doctors.
 Local independent optometrists and ophthalmologists with attached optical centers are considered boutique eye doctors.

 LensCrafters, Pearle Vision, Sunglass Hut, and optical branches of Target and Sears are all owned by the same company, Italy-based Luxottica, which controls 80% of major frame brands.
 All lenses are made at huge factories called wholesale optical labs, not at local optical shops.
 So the fanciest boutique shop may be using the same exact optical lab as the budget vision center in the strip mall.
 Like lenses, most frames are made by the millions, in huge factories located across the world.
 Frames are generally consistently priced, while nearly all local optical outlets markup lenses to reflect local market competition.
 The responsibility is on the consumer to shop around for the best price and service.